raskyer/razboynik/README.md

 For more option you can add -h flag.
 Or type `./razboynik help`.

 ##API
-You will find the API of all the business logic in the appropriate repository `razboy`

 ###run
 Run a reverse shell with specified configuration